-Ohio Product Liability Lawyer and VA Disability Attorney representing injured plaintiffs nationwide in Veteran Ear Injury Lawsuits involving defective earplugs from 3M
+Ohio Product Liability Lawyer and VA Disability Attorney representing injured plaintiffs nationwide in Veteran Ear Injury Lawsuits involving defective combat earplugs from 3M

 Hearing loss and veteran ear injury is said to be a cost of war.
 So many war veterans return with ear injuries that of all the veterans seeking VA care, about 20 percent have some kind of hearing loss.
 The military does supply soldiers with ear protection, however, it has been found defective and ineffective in many cases.